Key Legislation & Government Policy

 One victim, 66-year-old Chahee Stanfield, applauded today’s House vote as a watershed moment for the divided Korean family movement.

 “This is a historical moment for which Korean American divided families have waited more than 50 years,” said Stanfield, a Chicago librarian who was five years old when she last saw her father and older brother.
 “The divided family members are in their 70s, 80s, and 90s, and every day makes a difference.”
-According to the Congressional Research Service, between 100,000 and 500,000 Korean-Americans still have family living in North Korea.
-Most have not seen their loved ones since the end of the Korean War, while many have not seen family members since World War II.

 The Congressional Commission on Divided Families is the first official mechanism inside the U.S. government to directly engage with the North Korean government on the issue of family reunification.